Bug (magazine)

-BUG is a Croatian monthly computer and information technology magazine, established in 1992 by a Croatian programmer and journalist Robert Gabelić.
-Published by the BUG publishing company, it is currently one of the most popular computer magazines in the country.
+Bug is a Croatian monthly computer and information technology magazine, established in 1992 by Croatian ETF students Tonči Carić, Robert Šipek, Jadranko Stjepanović and journalist Miroslav Rosandić.
+Published by Bug d.o.o. za novinsko-nakladničku djelatnost, it is currently one of the most popular computer magazines in the country.
 It focuses primarily on PC hardware and software technology.
-The magazine also includes sections for video games, news, columnist writing (John C. Dvorak was a regular contributor), a helpdesk, and self-assembly.
+The magazine also includes sections for video games, news, columnist writing, a helpdesk, and self-assembly.

-Other magazines published by the same company are Mreža for professionals and Enter for beginners.
+Other magazine published by the same company is Mreža for professionals.

 Specifications

 The magazine is named after the computing term bug.
-It has approximately 170 pages of content (with a DVD+R DL disc); it is sold in the SE European region of Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, and Slovenia.
+It has approximately 170 pages of content. it is sold in the SE European region of Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, and Slovenia.
 The current editor-in-chief is Miroslav Rosandić.

 Software-related content usually centers around material for Windows users with occasional attention given to Macintosh and Linux.
-The magazine also takes part in hardware test rating (e.g., cameras, laptops, computer parts, and storage devices), internet phenomena articles, and some other material.
-Each year, the magazine publishes a list of the 25 top websites in Croatia.
+The magazine also takes part in hardware test ratings (e.g., cameras, laptops, computer parts, and storage devices), internet phenomena articles, and some other material.